 I love pesto so much that I would make pesto out of every green leaf.
-Especially when there’s too many green leaves that I don’t want to eat straight away and they will go off, then you can be sure that I will make pesto.
-Hahaa, you can be sure that I will eat all the greens then and it doesn’t go off!
-A little bit of extra virgin olive oil, some cashews and the green leaves taste even better!
+Especially when there are too many green leaves that I don’t want to eat straight away and they will go off, then you can be sure that I will make pesto.
+Hahaha, you can be sure that I will eat all the greens then and it doesn’t go off!
+A little bit of extra virgin olive oil, some cashews, and the green leaves taste even better!
 I use pesto for everything… Salads, toast, fish, chicken, eggs, salad, salad, salad … There aren’t many dishes where I haven’t used pesto.
-Hopefully I leave the pesto for savoury dishes.
+Hopefully, I leave the pesto for savory dishes.

 Wild Garlic Pesto

 - 1 handful of raw cashews